-Network equipment vendors define their own product development and lifecycle management processes and apply security best practices throughout those processes from planning and design, through to implementation, building and testing, culminating in release and delivery.
+Significantly, network equipment vendors define their own product development and lifecycle management processes, applying security best practices throughout.
+From planning and design to implementation, building and testing — all the way to release and delivery.

-The vendors assess the processes’ level of compliance to the NESAS product development and lifecycle management security requirements – as defined by the industry through GSMA.
+In essence, the vendors assess their processes’ level of compliance to the NESAS product development and lifecycle management security requirements – as defined by the industry through the GSMA.

-They demonstrate the implementation of and adherence to these processes to their choice of Appointed GSMA NESAS Auditors, who assess compliance to the NESAS requirements.
+Then they demonstrate the implementation of and adherence to these processes to their choice of Appointed GSMA NESAS Auditor.
+After which, they assesses compliance to the NESAS requirements.

-The audit starts with an assessment of the documented processes, which entails a desktop documentation review.
-Later, an on-site audit will enable the audit team determine if the documented processes are applied in practice.
+The audit starts with an assessment of the processes, which involves a desktop documentation review.
+Later, the audit team conducts and on-site audit to determine if the vendor is applying the processes in practice.

-It is solely at the discretion of the equipment vendor to approach one of the GSMA-appointed auditors to request it to conduct an audit of its processes.
-The vendor may be encouraged to do so by mobile network operator customers who require their vendors to undergo a NESAS vendor processes assessment.
+It is solely at the discretion of the equipment vendor.
+They choose to approach one of the GSMA-appointed auditors to request an audit of their processes.
+The vendor might do this because their mobile network operator customers require that the vendors they work with undergo a NESAS process assessment.

-If the vendor’s processes have undergone a change after the assessment, then this should trigger a re-assessment.
+If the vendor’s processes change after the assessment, then this should trigger a re-assessment.
 Additionally, if further requirements are added to NESAS, this may necessitate a reassessment.

 NESAS defines how the assessment is performed and it consists of two steps.
-The first involves the vendor carrying out a self-assessment and, if satisfied that it meets the requirements, it can claim conformance.
-The second step involves an independent auditing company assessing if the vendor’s processes satisfy the defined security requirements and verifying if the processes have been applied and are complied with.
-The auditing companies are appointed by GSMA and equipment vendors can choose from those that are shortlisted by GSMA.
-The GSMA appoints competent auditors based on defined eligibility criteria following competitive requests for the proposal process.
+The first is where the vendor carries out a self-assessment.
+If they believe their processes meet the requirements, they can claim conformance.
+The second step involves an independent auditing company.
+They assess if the processes satisfy the security requirements and verify if the vendor is applying their processes.

 If you would like to know more or speak to someone about the scheme, please get in touch.